arkovia/acts/constitution-act.md

 ## Part 4: Genesis Council
 ### Section 1: Creation and Preamble
-There shall exist a Genesis Council EGI, which is a council that is to consist of the national leaders of Arkovia, referred to individually as a Gen, or plurally as Gens.
+There shall exist a Genesis Council EGI, which is a council that is comprised of the national leaders of Arkovia, referred to individually as a Gen, or plurally as Gens.

 ### Section 2: Responsibility of Genesis Council
 The responsibilities of the Genesis Council is to collectively:

 1. Ensure national security
 2. Ensure national stability
-3. Ensure continuance of the nation
+3. Ensure continuity of the nation
-4. Create and improve legislation
+4. Create, propose and improve legislation
 5. Create EGIs
 6. Delegate and provision power to EGIs
 7. Elect government EGI leaders
 8. Remove corruption and loopholes within the government
 9. Lead the nation towards its vision
-10. Lead the nation towards a self-sustaining machine
+10. Lead the nation towards becoming a self-sustaining machine
 11. Speed up development of the nation

 ### Section 3: Responsibility of a Gen
-The responsibilities of a Gen is to individually:
+The responsibilities of an individual Gen is to:

 1. Maintain high personal integrity
+2. Maintain high authenticity
-2. Maintain safety and security of the nation
+3. Maintain safety and security of the nation
-3. Maintain high quality activity
+4. Maintain high quality activity
-4. Act in the nations best interests
+5. Act in the nations best interests
-5. Act in the citizens best interests
+6. Act in the citizens best interests
-6. Cooperation and respect with other Gens
+7. Cooperation and respect with other Gens
-7. Represent the nation professionally
+8. Represent the nation professionally with honour
-8. Make decisions for the nation's gain, not personal gain
+9. Make decisions for the nation's gain, not personal gain
-9. Engage in discussion and criticism of various ideas and systems
+10. Engage in discussion and scrutinization of various ideas and systems
-10. Engage in Genesis Council votes
+11. Engage in Genesis Council votes
+12. Connect and network relevant citizens together.
-11. Fulfil the responsibilities of the Genesis Council
+12. Fulfil the responsibilities of the Genesis Council

 ### Section 4: Council Voting Protocol

+#### Segment 1: Legislative Protocol
+For legislative matters:

+a.
+Gen proposes a law change.
+b.
+If the law change is urgent then:
+  1. Gens may have a vote to reduce the direct democracy voting period down to 9 hours.
+  2. If the vote passes with atleast `75%+` approval, then the law is proposed as a fast law.
+c.
+The law is proposed to the direct democracy.

+#### Segment 2: Initiatives
+For non-legislative matters:

 1. Initiative raised by a Gen
 2. Gens discuss initiative
 3. Gens conclude discussion
-4. Gens vote on initiative
+4. Gens hold a vote on whether to implement the initiative.
-5. If the vote results in a win, the initiative is implemented

-Information:
-1. By default, the number of votes to accept an initiative is at-least `50% + 1`

 ### Section 5: Powers of the Genesis Council
 The Genesis Council holds the powers to:
-1. Create, modify and remove legislation for Arkovia
+1. Propose new legislation for Arkovia
-2. Create, modify and remove EGIs
+2. Propose changes to legislation.
-3. Appoint, fire and hire leaders and staff of EGIs
+3. Appoint, fire and hire leaders and staff of EGIs, unless the law states otherwise.
 4. Pardon criminals
-5. Modify this part of the constitution

 ### Section 6: Membership
-#### Segment 1: Minimum Gens
+#### Segment 1: Number of Gens
-The Genesis Council MUST maintain at minimum 4 active and capable gens.
+- The Genesis Council MUST consist of at-least a minimum of 2 active and capable gens.

-1. If membership decreases below 4 Gens, follow the Recruitment Protocol.
-2. If the Gen membership drops below 3 Gens, the Direct Democracy must elect new Gens, following the Recruitment Protocol, where the council is temporarily replaced by the Direct Democracy.
+- The Genesis Council MUST contain no more than the **square root** of the **square root** (**√√**) of the national citizen population, rounded up.

-#### Segment 2: Gen Recruitment Protocol
+#### Segment 2: Direct Democracy Election System
-1. Genesis Council selects candidate
-2. Genesis Council interview and discuss candidate
-3. Genesis Council scrutinize, criticise and discuss candidate
-4. Genesis Council holds vote for candidate, where `50% +` of the Genesis Council agrees

-If the initiative is accepted, the candidate takes the Gen oath and receives membership in the Genesis Council
+The direct democracy holds an evergreen contininous optional instant-run-off STV vote on candidates, where citizens are able to change their vote and preferences at any time.

+Any new winning candidates must swear the Gen Oath before becoming a Gen.

+Candidates may apply with the Arksembly EGI, who must include them in the public candidate database.

 #### Segment 3: Gen Oath
-I, `FULL NAME`, solemnly take an oath to fulfill my responsibilities as a Gen to the best of my ability and swear to maintain high personal integrity to serve Arkovia, its citizens, and the nation’s best interests as a member of the Genesis Council.
+I, `FULL NAME` solemnly take an oath to fulfil my responsibilities as a Gen, to the best of my ability, swear to maintain high personal integrity and authenticity, to serve Arkovia, it's citizens and the nations best interests, as a member of the Genesis Council.

 #### Segment 4: Death or Unavailability of a Gen
-Gens may assign a heir to inherit their position in case of temporary or permanent disappearance, coma, death, or other forms of long-term unconsciousness which affects capability to fulfil responsibilities as a Gen.
+In case of temporary or permanent disappearance, coma, death, or other forms of long-term unconsciousness which affects capability to fulfil responsibilities as a Gen, they are removed from the Genesis Council, and replaced with the next winner.

-If a Gen has provided no heir, their position will be suspended until they become present and capable, if possible.
+The votes they have received are still retained, and valid.

-If the unavailable Gen becomes present and capable, they will receive their position and a vote will be held on whether to recruit the Gen's rightful heir, following the Gen Recruitment Protocol.
+If the unavailable Gen becomes present and capable, and they still hold a winning position, then the Gen's position will be returned.

-### Section 7: Amendments
-Changes to this Part are immune to amendments.
-The Genesis Council may decide to amend this part through a Genesis Council Initiative where at least 75% of the Gens must accept.

 ## Part 5: Arksembly
 ### Section 1: Preamble
-The Arksembly is Arkovia's Direct Democracy, it is a public assembly that consists of citizens eligible to vote.
-All citizens collaboratively:
+The Arksembly (Arksembly EGI) is Arkovia's Direct Democracy, it is a public assembly that consists of citizens eligible to vote.
+All citizens have the ability to:

-- Create initiatives
-- Draft legislation
+- Draft and propose legislation
-- Plan projects
-- Create EGIs
-- Elect EGI Leaders
+- Elect EGI leaders where the law allows via STV.
-- Discuss & Debate
+- Discuss & debate
 - Vote

-This differs from a representative democracy, where citizens vote in representatives, which then draft laws and run projects.

 ### Section 2: Rights to Vote
 To vote you must:
-- Be over 16 years of age
+- Be over 16 years of age or emancipated
-- Be a full-citizen
+- Be a full citizen
 - Be either a male or female
 - Not have a prison sentence above 6 years

-### Section 3: Introduction to Initiatives
+### Section 3: Legislative Process
+#### Segment 1: Proposing Changes
-1. Initiatives are a collection of proposals, which may contain proposals for:
+1. Citizens may initiate proposals to:
-    - Creating new legislation
+    - Create new legislation
-    - Removing legislation
+    - Replace or repeal legislation
-    - Modifying existing legislation
+    - Modify/Supersede existing legislation

-    - Electing EGI leaders
-    - Starting planned projects
-    - Creating jobs
-    - Funding projects
-    - Organising timelines
-    - Project planning
+2. Citizens initially propose changes, provide a description, explain the benefits, reasons, purposes and views and purposes behind the changes.

-2. Citizens discuss and debate the various proposals, reach conclusions and vote for, they enable the citizens to have direct control over the policies and expenditure of the country.
+3. Proposals enable the citizens to have direct control over the policies and laws of the country.

-3. To enact and implement initiatives, the Arksembly must follow the initiative process.

-### Section 4: Initiative Process
-1. Propose changes
-    - Citizens initially propose changes, explain the benefits, views and purposes behind the changes.
-2. Transformation stage
+#### Segment 2: Development stage
-    - Citizens discuss, debate, improve and criticise proposed changes
+Citizens use this opportunity to discuss, debate, improve and scruitinize proposed changes through the debating platform provided by Arksembly EGI

-    - Citizens use this opportunity to discuss various issues with initiatives, and improve the initiatives through the debating platform.
+To discuss various issues with initiatives, and improve the initiatives through the debating platform.

-3. Vote on changes
-    - Citizens use this opportunity to vote on initiatives, so they can be implemented.
-    - The initiative requires at least `20%` of the National population to vote and the initiatives approval rating must be at least `50% + 1`.
+#### Segment 3: Published for voting
+- At this stage, no more changes can be made to the legislation, and voting begins.
+- Voting lasts a minimum of one week.
+- Voting lasts a maximum of 2 months before results are hardened.
+- If the votes approval rating is above `50%+` after one week, it is legally valid.
+- Any further voting between the minimum and maximum dates follows the Anti-flicker system

+#### Segment 2: Anti-flicker system

+The anti-flicker system exists to prevent laws from flickering valid and invalid during voting between the minimum and maximum voting period, which may cause logistical and legal issues.

+To prevent this, laws will have a tolerance point of 5%, split evenly at the center.

+Laws that are already approved need to go below to `47.5` before becoming invalid, and laws that are invalid need to go above `52.5` before becoming approved.

-4. Implementation
+#### Segment 3: Implementation
-    - The legislation is immediately passed, unless explicitly stated.
-    - If required, citizens elect EGI candidate leaders
+a.
+After the legislation is approved, the enforcement of the legislation may begin.
-    - If required, EGIs are formed.
+c.
+If required, EGIs are formed.
-    - Citizens and EGI Leaders fulfil projects
+b.
+If required, citizens elect any electable EGI positions via STV.

 ## Part 6: Law System
 ### Section 1: Preamble